Momentum-Team-19/js-calculator-merrick-vogt/README.md

 * Show an error message when invalid input is given.
 Using [try-catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) is your best bet here.
 * Disallow invalid input.
+    Completed
     * Allow for chaining long calculations.
 [Order of operations](https://en.wikipedia.org/wiki/Order_of_operations) must be honored.
 * Handle edge situations.
 For example, if a user starts by pressing the decimal button, they generally expect to start a decimal number, which needs a 0 before the decimal point.
 Add that 0.
 * Allow entry via the keyboard, not just clicking on buttons.
 * Add a button for calculating the modulo of two numbers.